greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 `vm.overcommit_ratio` is the percent of RAM that is used for application processes and the remainder is reserved for the operating system.
 The default is 50 on Red Hat Enterprise Linux.

-For `vm.overcommit_ratio` tuning and calculation recommendations with resource group-based resource management or resource queue-based resource management, refer to [Options for Configuring Segment Host Memory](../admin_guide/wlmgmt_intro.html) in the *Geenplum Database Administrator Guide*.
+For `vm.overcommit_ratio` tuning and calculation recommendations with resource group-based resource management or resource queue-based resource management, refer to [Options for Configuring Segment Host Memory](../admin_guide/wlmgmt_intro.html) in the *Greenplum Database Administrator Guide*.

 **Port Settings**